rwxrob/z/README.md

 ## Tab Completion

 To activate bash completion just use the `complete -C` option from your `.bashrc` or command line.
 There is no messy sourcing required.
 All the completion is done by the program itself.

 ```
 complete -C z z
 ```

 If you don't have bash or tab completion check use the shortcut commands instead.
+Zsh does a good job of learning your commands over time all by itself, but some of the custom completions may not work as well.
+Personally, I prefer the default Linux shell (Bash) over the default Mac shell (Zsh).
+(PRs welcome to integrate completion into Zsh without dumping a ton of shell code that has to be sourced.)

 ## Embedded Documentation

 All documentation (like manual pages) has been embedded into the source code of the application.
 See the source or run the program with help to access it.